Accounting in foreign currencies - tips for your business

 - You have staff based in other countries

 However, you shouldn’t automatically use another currency just because your business is conducted in another country.
 First, you should check that it’s in your interests to do so.

 When doing business overseas, often you may have a choice as to whether you make or receive payments in sterling or in the foreign currency.
 Although it can make the process more complicated, it is prudent to make this decision on a case by case basis.
 Exchange rates fluctuate, so sometimes it will be better for you to choose the foreign currency, and sometimes not.
 Equally, your clients or suppliers will also have a preference, which may conflict with yours – so you’ll have to be diplomatic in how you make this decision, depending on the relationship between you.

 When you draw up contracts with clients and staff, consider discuss the currency you’ll use.
 There is a risk that exchange rates may change a lot between the signing of the contract and payments being made, and this change could be in your favour – or it may not be.
 You will therefore have to decide in advance which party carries the risk (which is also an opportunity).

 How to take payments in foreign currencies

 When you’re receiving foreign currencies there are several ways in which you might accept the payment.
-You could set up a bank account in the other currency, or a specialist account for multiple currencies.
+You could set up a bank account in the other currency, or a specialist account for multiple currencies - this is your 'foreign currency account'.
 Systems that link to your bank account, such as PayPal, can also do the job.
 Another option is simply to invoice in the foreign currency and let your accounting system automatically translate the sums into pounds.

 Do businesses pay foreign transaction fees?